Churnet Valley Railway: Southwards

 Further south is Oakamoor itself, and then onto Alton Towers, where the station building has been restored although it is owned by the Landmark Trust.
 The prospect of running trains as far as Alton is potentially lucrative given the tourist potential provided by the popular Alton Towers which is located nearby.
 This is something of a long-term prospect, however, especially as this section of track now forms part of the National Cycle Network "National Route 54".

-This 4 mi section (from Froghall-Alton Towers) is in principle regarded as commercially viable to reopen, and has been stated as a longer-term expansion aim of Moorland & City Railways.
+This 4 mi section (from Froghall-Alton Towers) is in principle regarded as commercially viable to reopen, and was stated as a longer-term expansion aim of Moorland & City Railways.

 The next station on the route south of Alton is Denstone, and the trackbed is clear of as far as the former platforms then a house has encroached on the former level crossing making expansion beyond Denstone back towards the mainline at Uttoxeter improbable without significant financial outlay.